Moro, Nigeria

 Moro is a Local Government Area in Kwara State, Nigeria.

 It has an area of 3,272 km^{2} and a population of 108,792 at the 2006 census.

 The postal code of the area is 241.

 Climate

 The climate in Moro is tropical savanna.
 The weather is warm year-round, with both a wet and dry season.
-Moro receives approximately 1302 mm of rain annually, and the average annual temperature is 34 degrees.
+Moro receives approximately 1302 mm of rain annually, and the average annual temperature is 34 degrees (93 degrees Fahrenheit).
 With an average humidity of 70% and a UV-index of 7, there are 88 dry days per year.

 Bridge Rehabilitation

 On November 8, 2016, the Kwara state government began repairing the bridge that connects the state with Oyo state.

-School in moro
+Education

 Bartholomew College of Health Technology Shao is located in the Moro local government area.
 It is a private college of health technology.

-Empowerment of woman
+Empowerment of women

 Women in rural Moro were given ₦10,000 each to boost their petty trades in order to enhance the area's economy.